-The fact is that motorcyclists, while following the same laws of the road as automobile drivers, must also possess certain safety equipment and licensing which varies by state.
+The fact is that motorcyclists, while following the same laws of the road as automobile drivers, must also possess certain safety equipment and licensing, which varies by state.
 Personal injury claims require an entirely new set of criteria and timeline for proving a motorcyclist is entitled to compensation.
 Anything from bias to a failure to gather enough evidence could be the reason behind a failed injury claim for motorcycle drivers.

 Here are some major differences to consider between automobile and motorcycle accident claims.

-Nature of Motorcycle Injuries
+Nature of motorcycle injuries

 Motorcycles, unlike automobiles, leave their drivers completely exposed.
-Because of this, motorcycle injuries tend to be much more physically devastating than automobile injures, with brain trauma, second or third degree burns and muscle damage being very real possibilities.
+Because of this, motorcycle injuries tend to be much more physically devastating than automobile injuries, with brain trauma, 2nd- or 3rd-degree burns and muscle damage being very real possibilities.

-To receive any sort of compensation, motorcycle drivers must prove without doubt that they were not at fault for an accident.
+To receive any sort of compensation, motorcycle drivers must prove without a doubt that they were not at fault for an accident.
 This can be much harder for motorcyclists than automobile drivers.

 If you are injured while driving a motorcycle that doesn’t comply with every law, it’s possible to receive blame for an accident even if it wasn’t your fault.

 When it comes to an injury case, the laws of negligence often decide who was involved.
 Negligence refers to an accident being caused by one party failing to use common sense while driving or neglecting traffic laws and regulations.